 We want you to understand the process that goes along with the beginning treatment at North Dayton Addiction and Recovery.
-Your first day will be the longest- you can expect to be in our office anywhere from 3-6 hours, depending on your circumstance.
-You will meet with multiple medical personnel throughout your appointment, and your first dose of buprenorphine will be given at the office.
+Your first appointment will be the longest; you can expect to be in our office around 2 hours.
+You will meet with multiple medical personnel throughout your appointment.

 When you are ready to schedule your first appointment, please have the following information ready: